demarbre1u/pokemon-shiny-tracker/README.md

 This app was made using Angular 7, and Cordova.
 It can be ran used on a browser and on an Android phone.

-The APK a the app is available [here](https://github.com/demarbre1u/pokemon-shiny-tracker/blob/master/pokemon-shiny-tracker.apk).
+The APK of the app (version `1.0.0`) is available [here](https://github.com/demarbre1u/pokemon-shiny-tracker/blob/master/apk/pokemon-shiny-tracker_v1.0.0.apk).

 ## How to install & run